Generic Name: oxymorphone (ox ee MOR fone)

 How should I use Opana?

 Take Opana exactly as prescribed.
 Follow all directions on your prescription label.
-Never take this medicine in larger amounts, or for longer than prescribed.
+Opana can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never take Opana in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.